 PVC liners have been successfully used for containment applications since the 1960's.
 PVC geomembranes have proven especially effective in dealing with limited site access, long haul distances and areas where freeze and thaw are an issue.
 One of the largest current applications for PVC geomembranes is the containment of hazardous and municipal wastes and their leachates.
-PVC geomembranes can be factory fabricated into large panels to minimize field seaming.
-However, they are also easily seamed in the field.
+PVC geomembrane are very flexible and can be factory fabricated into large panels to reduce field seaming.
+However, they are also easily seamed in the field by using PVC glue.
+Critical applications may require heat welding in the field by a certified technician.

-Polyethylene liners (HDPE, LLDPE) typically offer superior tensile strength and stiffness and are resistant to chemicals and puncture.
-These geomembranes are safe for potable water containment and can be fabricated into panels of up to one acre in size.
+Polyethylene liners (HDPE, LLDPE) offer superior strength and are resistant to chemicals and puncture.